Christmas Shoebox Appeal FAQ

 How will my child’s school know they’ve done an online shoebox?

-If your child’s school is doing the Christmas Shoebox Appeal but you’d rather donate a box online, your receipt email will contain a link to a colouring sheet which can be printed and brought in to show their class.
+If your child’s school is doing the Christmas Shoebox Appeal but you’d rather donate a box online, your receipt can be printed and brought in to class.

 How much money goes on actual charitable activities?